 If you spend most of your day in bed with your phone, it’ll be easier to develop habits to support this.
 Bad habits such as unnecessary snacking, binge-watching, and procrastination are easier formed.

 If you already spend a lot of time working out, you’ll find it easier to develop other habits to support this.
-Good habits such as improved diet, increased activity, or a better sleep schedule are easier formed.
+Good habits such as a healthy diet, increased activity, or better sleep are easier formed.

 The further a habit lies from your current lifestyle, the longer it’ll take to develop.
 But often, these difficult changes are what create the largest impact.